shenjh0/PUF/README.md

 This is the implement of PUF.

-The data and codes will be released soon.
+The data and codes will be released upon acceptance of the paper.